What Are The Best Beginner Homeschooling Tips For Parents?

 The flip side to getting your child to build consistent study habits is planning ahead to ensure they know when and what they’ll be learning each day.
 Build a routine that works best with their habits and energy.
 For instance, while a nine-year-old might be revving to go in the morning, it might take your teenager a couple of extra hours to become fully awake and ready for lessons.

 Some children might also have to work around practices or outside lessons.
-Whatever the case, try to create a regular routine so they know exactly when they should focus on studies.
+Whatever the case, try to create a regular routine so they know exactly when they should focus on their studies.

 3. Stay organized!